 Author contributions K.A.T. and D.S. developed the ideas upon which the paper is based.
 K.A.T. wrote the first draft of the manuscript with input from M.M.O. and D.S., and all authors contributed to subsequent revisions.
 M.M.O. wrote the simulations with input from K.A.T.

 Acknowledgements Feedback from S. Otto and L. Rieseberg improved the manuscript.
 K.A.T. was funded by The University of British Columbia, the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Izaak Walton Killam Memorial Fund for Advanced Studies.
-M.M.O. was funded by NSERC (and france?
-Etc.???).
+M.M.O. was funded by The University of British Columbia.
 D.S. was funded by the Canada Foundation for Innovation, Genome BC, and NSERC, and????

 Data accessibility